TotallyInformation/node-red-contrib-uibuilder/README.md

   Maybe a global fn name or msg.prototype?
 - Tidy front-end JS code to make integration easier
 - Add feature to send a refresh indicator to FE when switching local folder use on/off so that FE auto-reloads
+- Add ability to auto-install missing modules.
+- Add ability to create resources from the Node-RED admin UI - currently all resources have to be created in the file system.
+Ideally, we would have editors in the node that allowed HMTL, JavaScript and CSS content to be created.
+We would also possibly allow such content to be passed on the msg though that could be somewhat dangerous so probably should be an option.
 - Use webpack to "compile" resources into distribution folders upon (re)deployment - allowing for the use of more resource types such as: less/scss; UI frameworks such as Bootstrap, Foundation, Material UI; jsx or other dynamic templating; front-end frameworks such as VueJS, Angular or REACT.
-- Add ability to create resources from the Node-RED admin UI - currently all resources have to be created in the file system
-- *Copy template files to local override folder if not already existing*?
-- *(Maybe compile template resources to dist folder?)*
+- _(Maybe compile template resources to dist folder?)_
 - If using `dist` code, Add a check for new file changes in local `src` folder
-- Add ability to auto-install missing modules.

 ## Changes